malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 It's possible that the evolution of working memory was the catalyst for the evolution of a state-machine processing loop, which further formed the basis of the high-level thinking that we enjoy today.

-## Evolutionary reason for awareness of thoughts
+## Control mechanism as basis for awareness of thoughts
 If you were to build a state machine yourself, you would not want to do it with neural networks.
 State machines operate on the principle of a loop that repeats itself over and over but with different state and with different operations.
 They require stability and predictability.
 Neural networks are noisy, chaotic, and take a long time to train.
 A state machine using neural networks for processing is highly unstable and tends to get stuck in infinite loops.

 A common engineering solution to stability problems is a control mechanism that uses feedback.
 The control mechanism uses a feedback measurement of the output of the system that it compares against some ideal signal, and uses that to adjust the system's behaviour.